torznab/torznab-docs/docs/source/torznab/Specification-v1.3.rst

 'cat' parameter
 ~~~~~~~~~~~~~~~

-The `cat` parameter is a comma separated list of categories for which the user wishes to receive the results.
+The `cat` parameter is a comma separated list of categories for which the client wishes to receive the results.
 The service |SHOULD| fully implement this query parameter.

 The `cat` parameter |MUST| be verified to contain a comma separated list of integer numbers.
 For example using the :regexp:`^\d+(,\d+)*$` regular expression.
 If the parameter is invalid, then the |error-201| |MUST| be returned.